top of page

 • A software company may target education departments or IT offices.

-Government bids require detailed, well‑organized proposals.
-Strong bids:
+Government bids require detailed, well-organized proposals.
+Strong bids should:

-• Explain clearly how your solution meets the agency’s needs.
+• Clearly explain how your solution meets the agency’s needs.

 • Include pricing aligned with budget limits.